What Does the Bible Say About Shame?

 1. Psalm 44:15: “All day long my disgrace is before me, and shame has covered my face.” – Sometimes, shame can feel overwhelming, but remember God’s promise of redemption.

-See also What Does the Bible Say About Offense?
+See also What Does the Bible Say About Protecting Children?

 The Bible is clear: while shame may be a natural consequence of our sin, it doesn’t define us in God’s eyes.
 Through faith in Jesus and trust in His promises, we can rise above shame and walk in the light of God’s grace.